 Center for Discovery’s virtual IOP program includes:

-- One-on-one therapy with a therapist and dietician
+- One-on-one sessions with a therapist and dietitian

 - Discovery App for alumni and family members.